 - Additional Information

 A facemask is a loose-fitting, disposable device that creates a physical barrier between the mouth and nose of the wearer and potential contaminants in the immediate environment.
-Facemasks may be labeled as surgical, laser, isolation, dental or medical procedure masks.
+Facemasks are not to be shared and may be labeled as surgical, isolation, dental or medical procedure masks.
 They may come with or without a face shield.

 Facemasks are made in different thicknesses and with different ability to protect you from contact with liquids.
 These properties may also affect how easily you can breathe through the facemask and how well the facemask protects you.

-If worn properly, a facemask is meant to help block large-particle droplets, splashes, sprays or splatter that may contain germs (viruses and bacteria) from reaching your mouth and nose.
+If worn properly, a facemask is meant to help block large-particle droplets, splashes, sprays or splatter that may contain germs (viruses and bacteria), keeping it from reaching your mouth and nose.
 Facemasks may also help reduce exposure of your saliva and respiratory secretions to others.